Part 1 – ΔH Enthalpy Changes – The thermochemistry of enthalpies of reaction, formation, combustion and neutralisation

 Some general observations, most of which relate to smaller radii giving shorter stronger bonds:

-Halogen molecules X2: From bromine to iodine the bond length increases and bond enthalpy decreases as the radius of the halogen atom increases with increasing number of filled inner electron shells.
+Halogen molecules X2: From fluorine to iodine the bond length increases and, except for fluorine, the bond enthalpy decreases as the radius of the halogen atom increases with increasing number of filled inner electron shells.
 Fluorine is distinctly anomalous with a much lower than expected bond dissociation energy, though the bond length fits the general trend.
 This is explained by the close proximity of the small fluorine atoms causing repulsion between them due to the closeness of the outer electron orbitals.

 1.4b(iii) The effect of bond polarity and electronic situation

-If the electronegativity difference between two atoms of a covalent bond increases then the polarity of the increases and the bond enthalpy increases with this increased 'ionic' character.
-I don't know how 'general' this rule is but e.g.
+If the electronegativity difference between two atoms of a covalent bond increases then the polarity of the bond increases but does the bond enthalpy increases with this increased 'ionic' character?

-(a) this does also coincide with a decreasing covalent atomic radius across Period 2 which would contribute to the increase in bond enthalpy of X-H from left to right, so I'm not sure which has the greater influence on the trend?
+(a) This does also coincide with a decreasing covalent atomic radius across Period 2 which would contribute to a decrease in bond length and the increase in bond enthalpy of X–H from left to right - which is a general expected trend.

-(b) and for the ~non-polar C-H bond, the bond enthalpy is +413 which doesn't fit in with the trend at all, so this would suggest the increasing polarity of the bond does have some effect?
+(b) For the ~non–polar C–H bond, the bond enthalpy is +413 which doesn't quite fit in with the trend.

 (c) If the polarity of the bond is 'shared out' the bond energy decreases e.g.